 Want a card people won’t forget?
 PsPrint offers dozens of die-cut shapes—circles, hearts, curved corners, footballs, puzzle pieces, Rolodex cutouts, and more.

-Die-cut runs typically require a 500-card minimum and carry a higher price than standard rectangles, with production that usually takes several business days.
+Die-cut runs typically carry higher minimums and a longer production window than standard rectangles.
 If you’re on a tighter budget or timeline, standard cards are available in small quantities (as low as 50) and can ship quickly.

 Orders include a satisfaction guarantee—report issues promptly and the team will work with you on a fix or reprint.